History of Tyre, Lebanon: 1982 Lebanon War with Israel and Occupation

 The first target was the Palestinian camp of Rashidiyeh south of Tyre, much of which, by the second day of the invasion, "had become a field of rubble."
 There was ineffectual resistance, but as an officer of the UN peace-keeping force swept aside in the Israeli invasion later remarked: "It was like shooting sparrows with cannon."

 Aerial attacks on Burj El Shemali reportedly killed some 100 civilians in one shelter alone, when it was hit by phosphorus bombs.
 The total number of non-combatant casualties was estimated to be more than 200 just in that camp.

 On 7 June, the Greek-Catholic (Melkite) archbishop Georges Haddad succeeded in temporarily halting the attack of an IDF tank column in a bold appeal to the Israeli commander, mediated by a Swiss delegate of the ICRC, to evacuate the civilian population to the beaches.
 More than 1,000 civilians found shelter in the improvised ICRC base at the Tyre Rest House.

 The fighting stopped after two days, but the humanitarian consequences were severe, also because "the IDF had few plans for management or detention of masses of civilians, let alone for feeding."
-The government of Lebanon claimed that the IDF attacks killed some 1,200 civilians and injured more than 2,000 Non-combatants in Tyre, whereas the IDF claimed that "only" 56 civilians were killed in the entire district.
+The government of Lebanon claimed that the IDF attacks killed some 1,200 civilians and injured more than 2,000 Non-combatants in Tyre, whereas the IDF claimed that only 56 civilians were killed in the entire district.
 Estimates of IDF casualties during combat in Rashidieh and Burj El Shimali ranged between 21 and "nearly 120".

-UNRWA recorded that in Rashidieh alone "more than 600 shelters were totally or partially destroyed and more than 5,000 Palestine refugees were displaced."
-Those in the Burj El Shimali camp were heavily affected as well There were 11,256 registered Palestinian refugees in Burj El Shimali at the time, and 15,356 in Rashidieh, altogether more than the entire population of urban Tyre which was estimated to be around 23,000.
+UNRWA recorded that in Rashidieh alone, more than 600 shelters were totally or partially destroyed and more than 5,000 Palestinian refugees were displaced.
+Those in the Burj El Shimali camp were heavily affected as well.
+There were 11,256 registered Palestinian refugees in Burj El Shimali at the time, and 15,356 in Rashidieh, altogether more than the entire population of urban Tyre which was estimated to be around 23,000.
 Much of the destruction was done "systematically" by the IDF after the fighting stopped, leaving some 13,000 Palestinians homeless in the Tyre area.
 Only El Bass camp with 5,415 registered Palestinians was spared much of the violence.